daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 ## Network Access control List (ACLs)

-A network ACL is a virtual firewall that controls inbound and outbound traffic at the subnet level.
+A network ACL is a virtual firewall that controls inbound and outbound traffic at the **subnet level**.
 Each AWS account includes a default network ACL.
 By default, your account's default network ACL allows all inbound and outbound traffic.

+You need to include **both the inbound and outbound ports** used for the protocol, else your server would respond but traffic would never leave the subnet i.e. 443 inbound, 1025-65535 TCP outbound.

 ### Stateless packet filtering